d0k3/A9NC/README.md

 # A9NC - ARM9 Netload Companion
-A simple companion app to receive and run ARM9 payloads via CIA & A9LH
+A simple companion app to receive and run ARM9 payloads via CIA & GM9 bootloader

-To send a file, use:
+To send a firm, use:
 3dslink -a [IP] [payload name]

 3dslink is included in devKitARM and also available [from here](http://davejmurphy.com/3dslink/).

-The file will be written to a place of your choice on your SD card.
-At the moment, most places to choose from are in in the [Luma3DS](https://github.com/AuroraWright/Luma3DS) payloads folder.
+In default _gm9 mode_, the firm will be written to a specific location in FCRAM, where it can then be loaded from via the GodMode9 bootloader (see below).
+A9NC also has an _ask mode_, where the firm will be written to a place of your choice on your SD card.

-__Developers please contact me if you need A9NC to write to a different location__.
+To setup your system for _gm9 mode_, use [GodMode9](https://github.com/d0k3/GodMode9/releases) to install the GodMode9 firm to FIRM0.
+GodMode9 will then act as a bootloader for typical boot.firm locations unless R+LEFT is pressed on boot.
+It will also - without any required keypresses - automatically detect the firm in FCRAM and boot into it.

 Requires devKitARM, libctru and zlib to compile.
 For easy zlib installation [go here](https://github.com/devkitPro/3ds_portlibs).

-## Sighax instructions

-Use [SafeB9SInstaller](https://github.com/d0k3/SafeB9SInstaller/releases) to install alternative boot9strap [from here](https://github.com/d0k3/boot9strap/releases).
-A9NC can write to `/bootonce.bin`, which is loaded one time, then deleted from the SD card.

-## A9LH chainloader instructions

-The chainloader only works on arm9loaderhax at the time of writing and is not required for sighaxed systems.
-To use the chainloader, you need to move your default payload (usually your CFW) to `/A9NC/payload.bin` and copy the chainloader payload to either `arm9loaderhax_si.bin` or `arm9loaderhax.bin`.
-Typically, `arm9loaderhax_si.bin` will be the right choice, because screen init is not implemented yet.